 Our grantmaking reflects our belief that the well-being of humans and nature are linked.
 We believe that our support of nature and natural spaces; the dignity, health, worth and power of people — especially those under threat — is in direct service of the vision for a healthy and harmonious world.

-With commitment, focus and a long-term vision, we invest toward environmental justice & conservation, reproductive rights & justice, parks & open space, environmental education and animal care facilities.
+With commitment, focus and a long-term vision, we invest toward environmental justice & conservation, reproductive rights & justice, parks & open space, environmental education and animal welfare.

 Environmental Justice & Conservation